 Ploughs types of farm machinery

-The ploughs are primary tillage implements that used initially to break and turn the soil-over in the course preparing it for planting.
+The ploughs are primary tillage implements which is a types of farm machinery that is used initially to break and turn the soil-over in the course preparing it for planting.
 Ploughs break soil into large clods lumps.
 The ploughs are of three types.
 These are the mouldboard plough, chisel plough, and the disc plough.

 The mouldboard plough among other parts, has the Coulter and share for cutting and mouldboard for inverting the soil.
 Most importantly, the plough has discs or concave metal blades that cut into the and turn it over.
 The discs are mounted on frames called disc standards.

 The standards connect the discs to the beam or holl and cylindrical part of the plough.
 The disc plough can better and is more adapted to Nigerian soils than the mouldboard plough.
 The ploughs are usually attached to be pulled by the tract Work animals such as bullocks can also be used to pull plough for land cultivation.